 In KS2 students have learnt to sing and play musically with increasing confidence and control as a soloist and in an ensemble.
 They have developed an understanding of musical composition and musical notation and are able to reproduce sounds from aural memory.
 They can appreciate and understand a wide range of music from different traditions and from great composers and musicians.

-KS3 Music curriculum is designed to provide all students with a first class education in a range of instruments which are selected to provide a broad and balanced set of activities, and enable all to succeed, regardless of age, ability or gender.
-Students will learn to appreciate music from a broad range of countries, cultures and historical periods.
+In KS3 Music, students will study a range of instruments and great composers and learn to appreciate music from a broad range of countries, cultures and historical periods.

 Students study the Educas Specification which includes units on:

 In GCSE Drama, students’ complete three components; Devising Drama, Presenting and Performing a Playtext and an Analysis of a Playtext through Live Theatre Performance.
 Students are able to select a performing or lighting designer route from the start of the two year course.